-What makes a stay at The Fleece unique?
+What do you think makes a stay at The Fleece unique?

 The property was purchased in 1811 by the Clinch family who possessed the Eagle Brewery – one of the three noteworthy distilleries in Witney, disregarding the scope of Witney's delightful Church Green.
 The Fleece is well known with business voyagers who are searching for a more agreeable and genial spot to remain than one of the big chains.